European

-European regulators have not yet decided whether to try to force search engines to scrub results globally when people invoke their "right to be forgotten" in the region.
+regulators have not yet decided whether to try to force search engines

 RELATED

-PARIS/BRUSSELS: European regulators have not yet decided whether to try to force search engines such as Google and Microsoft's Bing to scrub results globally when people invoke their "right to be forgotten" in the region.
+to force search engines such as Google and Microsoft's Bing to scrub

 Isabelle Falque-Pierrotin — who heads France's privacy watchdog and the WP29 group of EU national data protection authorities — said in an interview on Friday that no consensus had yet been reached on what she called a "complicated issue".